Skip to main content

 Self-Assessment #

 A quality loop where the AI grades its own responses over a rolling window of conversations and surfaces patterns where it’s off-target.
-Accepted lessons flow back into the Concierge prompt (see the Concierge Lessons Panel above).
+Lessons flow back into the Concierge prompt automatically (see the Concierge Lessons Panel above).
 This is the foundation of how AI Concierge gets better at your specific catalog over time.
 Worth checking every 1 to 2 weeks once you’re settled in.

 Photo Analysis #